 Create a Happy Cat Environment

 Whatever the cause of unexpected kitty urinating, creating a calm, secure and loving environment is a great step to limit unwanted habits.
-Using a FELIWAY Optimum Diffuser is a clinically proven way to create a comforting space for your cat, and stop urine spraying within 7 days.
-As a clinically proven solution, the diffuser can ensure you and your kitty are happy together, creating a more supportive loving kitty/human relationship
+Using a FELIWAY Optimum Diffuser is a way to create a comforting space for your cat, and stop urine spraying within 7 days.
+The diffuser can ensure you and your kitty are happy together, creating a more supportive loving kitty/human relationship